zaher2016/website/_posts/2011-04-17-uw-engineering-and-odk.md

   - 'no'

 ---
-The UW&#8217;s [College of Engineering](http://www.engr.washington.edu/) students, faculty and researchers tackle new problems and seek to transform our lives through innovation every day.
+The UW’s [College of Engineering](http://www.engr.washington.edu/) students, faculty and researchers tackle new problems and seek to transform our lives through innovation every day.
 In the [video](https://www.youtube.com/watch?v=98esaJqCUvg) below, I describe how the UW enables the work we do on ODK.